About the Counterpoint Program

 For aspiring composers nothing is as effective as the study of counterpoint where you learn about melodic development, voice-leading and orchestration.
 Perhaps the most famous method of all is the work of Joseph Fux who wrote the treatise on counterpoint, Gradus ad Parnassum, a method based on the learnings of Palestrina.
 In this course we will dive into the five species with as sole purpose to strengthen your ear into hearing harmony with more transparency and purpose.
 With this knowledge we will bridge into the works of Lee Morgan, Horace Silver, Joe Henderson, Gil Evans, George Russel, Bob Brookmeyer and many other composers where we will analyze the techniques used for two, three, and four part writing.

+This course is very successful, well constructed and a lot of fun.
+You will get a lot accomplished and in the end you will have written a four part composition.
 Are you interested in part writing and composition or did you dabble into counterpoint but never went full circle?
 Then this is the course for you.

 -Two part writing (all five species)